dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 This is part of postman.
 You can use pre-request scripts in Postman to execute JavaScript before a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/pre-request-scripts/)
 In our case the script sets the correct host group when requests are executed and updates the userdata to be sent to aws.

 **ATTENTION:** When we create these hosts they are set to auto terminate after 8 hours.
 If you do not want them to auto terminate then please comment out line 38.
-The host is alos set to auto terminate on shutdown so keep in mind even if you comment this line out the host would still terminate if you shut it down.
+The host is also set to auto terminate on shutdown so keep in mind even if you comment this line out the host would still terminate if you shut it down.

-To change the shutdown behavior of an instance using the console (only after you have started your instance)
+To change the shutdown behaviour of an instance using the console (only after you have started your instance)

 1. Open the Amazon EC2 console at `https://console.aws.amazon.com/ec2/`.
 2. In the navigation pane, choose Instances.
-3. Select the instance, and choose Actions, Instance Settings, Change Shutdown Behavior.
-The current behavior is already selected.
+3. Select the instance, and choose Actions, Instance Settings, Change Shutdown Behaviour.
+The current behaviour is already selected.
-4. To change the behavior, select an option from the Shutdown behavior list, and then choose Apply.
+4. To change the behaviour, select an option from the Shutdown behaviour list, and then choose Apply.
 ![](./images/runinstances/shutdown_behavior_dialog.png)

 **Executing the request**
 This request is designed to start 2 instance of easyTravel, one with the host group production and the second with the host group test.
-We will execute the request twice to acheive this.
+We will execute the request twice to achieve this.
 No changes are required as they are done automatically
 1. Open the Launch AWS easyTravel Instances request.
 2. Click on `Send` to execute the request.
 3. Check that the request received a 200 OK response and the Production instance name tag.

 ![](./images/runinstances/runInstancesRespProd.png)

     If you get a 401 error check the value of your accessKeyID, secretAccessKey and region environment variables.
 Ensure both the initial and current values are set and the same.
-If they are verfiy you have added the correct roles in IAM.
+If they are verify you have added the correct roles in IAM.

 5. Execute the request again to start the second instance.
 6. Check that the request received a 200 OK response and the Test instance name tag.

 ![](./images/runinstances/runInstancesRespTest.png)

     If you get a 401 error check the value of your accessKeyID, secretAccessKey and region environment variables.
 Ensure both the initial and current values are set and the same.
-If they are verfiy you have added the correct roles in IAM.
+If they are verify you have added the correct roles in IAM.

-7. Inside your AWS console chech the instance have been created
+7. Inside your AWS console check the instance have been created

 ![](./images/runinstances/runInstancesEC2.png)